top of page

 • By being instrumental in keeping an active organizational social media presence on Instagram and Facebook

-• By cross-posting with aligned organizations
+• By connecting and cross-posting with aligned organizations

 • By taking photos and writing promotional content for events